tbleicher/sketchup-react-demo/docs/index.md

 SketchUp 2017 has introduced the new class *UI::HtmlDialog* to display HTML content from a Ruby script.
-Unlike its predecessor - UI::WebDialog - the new class is based on *Chromium* which allows the use of modern HTML5 and Javascript on Windows and Mac OS.
+Unlike its predecessor - UI::WebDialog - the new class is based on *Chromium* which supports modern HTML5 and Javascript on Windows and Mac OS.

+### Motivation

+TODO

 ### Content